-The Special Masters Degree in Aerospace Engineering aims to develop experts that can be employed in advanced research and aerospace development centres.
+The Special Degree in Aerospace Engineering (Code LM-28400) aims to develop experts that can be employed in advanced research and aerospace development centres.
 Students experience a system-oriented approach to aerospace engineering that is not common in the industry as the complexity of each subsystem drives engineers to focus on single aspects.

 Students are trained in research and development activities through an educational programme that covers both theoretical and practical aspects, including lab activities.
 The School of Aerospace Engineering provides the following labs:

-- Aerospace Technologies Lab
+- AerosPower - Power Systems for Aerospace Lab

-- Automation Robotics and Control Lab
+- ARCA - Automation Robotics and Control for Aerospace Lab

-- Earth Observation Satellite Images Application Lab
+- EOSIAL - Earth Observation Satellite Images Applications Lab

 - Flight Mechanics Lab